 Shortly after reading this book, I spoke to an intelligent and educated breastfeeding consultant.
 She actually said the next best thing to mother’s milk would be milk from a goat (not even formula…like actual milk from a happy goat on a farm).

 I found a website, Formuland, who sells European formula directly to USA customers.
-They sell a variety of different brands, and after comparing many, I ended up deciding that Nanny Care and Bambinchen were the best ones (in my opinion).
+They sell a variety of different brands, and after comparing many, I finally ended up deciding that Nanny Care and Bambinchen were the best ones (in my opinion).

 They seemed to meet most (or all) of the requirements that Dr. Thomas stated, and given that they are European formulas, I knew they would be healthier for babies than formulas produced here in the states.

-Please share this with anyone you think it could help!
+So, please share this with anyone you think it could help!
 I am so grateful for your support, and happy that I can help shed some light onto this topic.
 I know it can be very stressful and confusing.

 Lastly, I have to share something funny… Lily’s new nickname is Lilygoat!
 Ya know how all us moms give our babies silly names?!
 Well, while I was feeding Lily her first bottle of the goat milk formula, I mad some sort of joke about billygoats and then it turned into Lilygoat (not surprisingly haha).
 So….yeah…she’s my little Lilygoat.